 Is There a Vegan/Vegetarian Option for Cottage Pie?

-You can make vegan or vegetarian Cottage Pie by replacing ground beef with lentils or a meat substitute, adjusting the cooking times as necessary.
+You can make vegan or vegetarian Cottage Pie by replacing ground beef with lentils or a plant-based mince, adjusting the cooking times as necessary.

 Cottage Pie with Roasted Root Vegetable Topping is lovely served with broccoli or green beans, but it also makes a deliciously easy meal in a bowl.
 However you decide to serve it, it is sure to become a family favourite!